RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 Whilst not shown here, these files can contain executable code, [see this blog article for an example](http://ricopic.one/publishing-matlab-code/), and there are many other tools for generating reports and documents from within MATLAB.

-### Version Control
+### Version control

 Version control is far more than these two words suggest, and enables a far more secure, dynamic and collaborative approach to developing code than without it.
 Of course, this is far more wide-ranging than just MATLAB, and as RSEs our first recommendation to researchers is to employ a version control system if they don't already.
 Spending time learning how to use `git`, for instance, will pay dividends.

-#### Which version control system?
-(VCS)
-At the time of writing, there is one answer to this question, namely [`git`](https://git-scm.com).
-Developed in 2006, `git` has become the _de facto_ standard VCS and for many developers is synonymous with the concept.
-As a researcher you may, however, come across older codebases controlled with other systems such as Subversion (SVN), but `git` is the way to go for new projects at present.

-#### Why use version control?
+#### Why use a version control?
-Version control allows you to capture snapshots of your code as you develop (in `git` these are called **commits**), meaning that you can go back if you want to.
+A version control system (VCS) allows you to capture snapshots of your code as you develop, meaning that you can go back if you want to.
 Furthermore, you can create _branches_ to try out new ideas without fear of breaking your existing code - your main branch is still there!
 All this without making numerous copies and archives of your code.
-A VCS also allows you to merge one branch into another; so when you're happy with your exploratory branch, you can combine it with your main branch!
+A VCS also allows you to merge one branch into another; so when you're happy with your feature branch (where you try out a new idea), you can combine it with your main branch!

 Using a VCS simply for developing code on your own machine is a great idea.
 But online platforms such as GitHub and GitLab add a host of excellent tools to facilitate collaboration, project management and distribution of your code.

+#### Which version control system?
+At the time of writing, there is one answer to this question, namely [`git`](https://git-scm.com).
+Originally developed in 2006, `git` has become the _de facto_ standard VCS and for many developers is synonymous with the concept.
+As a researcher you may, however, come across older codebases controlled with other systems such as Subversion (SVN) or Mercurial, but `git` is the way to go for new projects at present.

 #### How?
 This is the one point here in which I can not currently (April 2022, MATLAB release R2022a) recommend the tools provided within MATLAB and would advise alternatives for version control.
 It may be that MathWorks will put out some improvements in the future, at which time I'll aim to revise this post.